January 20, 2022

 - Use a modified BMI scale such as that proposed by Dr. Fatima Cody Stanford and her colleagues, [link source: especially if waist circumference and body fat percentage aren’t clinically available.

 - Consider cultural standards of beauty when determining a patient’s individualized weight goals.

-Join Dr. Sylvia Gonsahn-Bollie, MD during her session, Obesity and Black Women: What Are We Missing?
-During Obesity Medicine 2022 Conference in Atlanta, GA.
-Register Now and Save up to $300 with Early-bird Pricing.
-Learn more now.
+Join Dr. Sylvia Gonsahn-Bollie, MD, during her session, Obesity and Black Women: What Are We Missing?
+During the Obesity Medicine 2022 Conference in Atlanta, GA.
+Register Now and Save up to $300 with early bird pricing.

 - Byrd A, Toth A, Cody Stanford F. Racial Disparities in Obesity Treatment.
 Current Obesity Reports.
 2018; (7)130–138